Even though I grow cherry tomatoes, they rarely make it into a salad.

-We used cherry and pear tomatoes and lemon cucumbers from the garden, and added some fresh mint, oregano, and shallots.
+We used cherry and pear tomatoes and cucumbers from the garden, and added some fresh mint, oregano, and shallots.
 Dressed with lemon juice and olive oil.
-You could also add some Kalamata olives and arugula if you want to get fancy.
+You could also add some Kalamata olives and arugula.

-Cherry Tomato Cucumber Feta Salad Recipe
+Tomato Cucumber Feta Salad

-- 1/4 cup crumbled feta cheese
+1/3 cup crumbled feta cheese

-- 1 teaspoon fresh, chopped oregano
+1 teaspoon fresh oregano, chopped

-- 1 Tbsp lemon juice
+1 tablespoon lemon juice

-- 2 teaspoons olive oil
+2 teaspoons extra virgin olive oil

-- Coarse salt and freshly ground black pepper to taste
+Coarse salt and freshly ground black pepper to taste

 Gently toss the tomatoes, cucumber, feta, onions, mint, and oregano together.
 Dress with lemon juice, olive oil, salt and pepper to taste.